 Most orthodontists advise brushing 4 times per day: in the morning after breakfast, after lunch or right after school, after dinner and at bedtime.
 The extra brushing ensures that your mouth stays debris-free, and helps to fight cavities and potential damage to your oral appliance.

 Cleaning your teeth and your oral appliance can be tough, so we suggest using proxabrushes or floss threaders to clean the hard-to-reach spots in between tooth and appliance to prevent plaque buildup and tooth decay.

 Visit Our Office

 Each oral appliance is unique, and requires different maintenance and upkeep.
-If your child or teen is having a difficult time cleaning their oral appliance, then visit our office.
+If your child or teen is having a difficult time cleaning their oral appliance and you are looking for a good dentist near you in Terre Haute, then visit our office.
 We’ll help them learn more about proper appliance care, and what they need to do to get the healthiest smile possible.